AMWA-TV/is-08/docs/Behaviour.md

 Once an activation has been completed the resulting changes to the map MUST be reflected in the `active` endpoint.
 The `activation` object in the `active` endpoint MUST contain the details of the last activation to have taken place.

+Changes to the underlying Device's channel mapping behaviour (whether initiated by IS-08 or not) are reflected immediately into the Active Map `map`.
+Therefore the action of the most recent `activation` (or any previous activation) can have been overwritten.
+The only certain way to determine if the current behaviour is what the Client requires is to examine the `map`.

 #### Activation Responses

 Each successful activation request is allocated a unique identifier by the API.
 This identifier MUST be unique within an API instance and for all time.